 Do all Subaru Outback models have head gasket problems?

 Although head gasket problems are relatively common in used Subaru Outback models equipped with the 2.5-liter turbo-four engine, not every Outback is bound to suffer from these issues.
 If you want a used Subaru outback but you also want to avoid head gasket problems, you can always choose a model with a six-cylinder engine and you’ll also benefit from all that extra power and performance too.

-The 2009 Subaru Outback saw 95% of consumers tell the cars.com website that it deserved a score of 4.7 out of 5, but that was a rating of it as a new car compared to its rivals of the time.
-A 2009 model is getting a little long in the tooth these days, so I’d say any Outback from 2013 onwards is a pretty good bet.
+The 2009 Subaru Outback saw 95% of consumers tell the cars.com website that it deserved a score of 4.7 out of 5, but it must be pointed out that was a rating of it as a new car compared to its rivals of the time.

 What transmission does the Subaru Outback use?